-- 4.1 British Geological Survey (1978), sheet 305 and 306, Folkestone and Dover shows the site to be mostly underlain by Clay-with-Flints.
-A small unit of Coombe Deposits occur in the south west corner adjacent to Barnhurst Lane with some Sand in Clay-with-Flints immediately north of this. - 4.2 The soil type for this site is entirely Batcombe Association as shown on the Soil Survey map of South East England (SSEW, 1983, 1:25,000).
-The soil is described as 'Fine silty over clayey and fine loamy over clayey with slowly permeable subsoils and slight seasonal waterlogging.
-Some well drained clayey soils over chalk.
-Variably flinty.'
-(SSEW, 1983).
+4.1 British Geological Survey (1978), sheet 305 and 306, Folkestone and Dover shows the site to be underlain by 4^{th} River Terrace Deposits.

+4.2 The soil type for this site is entirely the Malling Association as shown on the Soil Survey map of South East England (SSEW, 1983, 1:25,000).
+The soil is described as 'Well drained non-calcareous fine loamy soils over limestone at variable depths.
+Some deep well drained coarse loamy over clayey soils and similar fine loamy over clayey soils.
+Some fine loamy soils with slowly permeable subsoils and slight seasonal waterlogging.
+Occasional shallower calcareous soils over limestone.
+Land slips and associated irregular terrain locally.'
+(SSEW).
+The current survey revealed soils that bear a closer relationship with the published geology map than the 1:250,000 soil map being fine loamy soils with very stony subsoils.